Ahmad-Ramy20/Listie/README.md

 - **Duplicate Alert**: Recognizes duplicate tasks and shows an alert.
 - **Choose Theme**: Users can choose from five different-colored themes.

+## Technologies Used
+Flask: A micro web framework for Python used to build the web application.
+Jinja2: A templating engine for Python, used in Flask to generate HTML dynamically.
+HTML/CSS: Markup and styling for the front-end of the application.
+Python: The core programming language used to develop the application logic.
+File I/O: Reading from and writing tasks to text files.
+Bootstrap: For responsive design and UI components (if used).
+Git: Version control to manage the codebase.

 ## Prerequisites

 - Python 3.x
 - Flask
+- Web browser

 ## Installation